Resilience

 Your AWS Recovery Plan Is Attacking the Wrong Layer

 The AWS Status page reads "We are experiencing API latencies" and your application is down.
 Teams across the organisation are watching the dashboard, waiting for the all-clear.
-No one is taking action because the assumption is simple: When AWS has fixed their issue, that's when we will start fixing our issues.
+No one is taking action because the assumption is simple: when AWS has fixed its issue, we will start fixing ours.

 What if you didn't have to wait?

-AWS service impairments are just that — impairments to specific operations within specific fault isolation boundaries (Zonal, Regional or global in select few cases).
+AWS service impairments are just that: impairments to specific operations within specific fault isolation boundaries.
+They may be zonal, regional or, in a few cases, global.

-The key insight is that most impairments affect control plane operations (creating, modifying, deleting resources) while the data plane (serving traffic through already-provisioned resources) continues to operate normally.
-If your architecture has been designed with high availability and resilient patterns — pre-provisioned capacity, health-checked endpoints, static stability — customer-facing outages can be avoided or significantly minimised during the vast majority of AWS service events.
+The key insight is that most impairments affect control plane operations (creating, modifying, deleting resources) while the data plane (serving traffic through already provisioned resources) continues to operate normally.
+If your architecture has been designed with high availability and resilient patterns, including capacity provisioned ahead of time, health checked endpoints and static stability, customer facing outages can be avoided or significantly minimised during the vast majority of AWS service events.

 This is not a theoretical claim.
 AWS publishes its fault isolation model, and the Well-Architected Framework explicitly recommends against relying on control plane operations during recovery.